urbanopt/geojson-modelica-translator/docs/developer_resources.rst

 Refer to DistrictEnergySystem.mot and district.py for reference.

 Each templating step has access to a particular set of variables, which is defined below.
-To avoid collisions of modelica variable identifiers (ie variable names), the templating flow allows you to include jinja variables which wouldn't be provided in the templating context.
-As a note, name collisions could occur if you had two couplings linking the same system types.
-If they both declare a component with the name "foo" in the modelica file, the model will be invalid.

-For a jinja variable to be generated, it must meet these requirements:

-1. It must be included in the ComponentDefinitions template.
-2. The jinja variable name must end with _id.
-For example, "my_variable" would not be generated, but "my_variable_id" would.

-The generated variable names are then accessible in the other templating steps as well.

 Summary of Templating Contexts
 ++++++++++++++++++++++++++++++